 Study Strategies That Make Learning German Easier

-If you’re looking to make German easier to learn, you have to put in the work and maybe even invest a little money.
+If you want to make German easier to learn, you have to work and maybe even invest a little money.
 Here are some strategies for simplifying your learning.

 - Classes.
-German classes are best when you’re jumping to a new level, like from beginner to intermediate.
-Investing in classes, or simply taking them for free online, at the beginning of your German learning process gives you structure that often really pays off in the long term.
-However, if you had to skip one area of learning, it would most definitely be in-person classes.
-DW.com is great for online classes and you can search on Google for more options.
+German classes are best for jumping to a new level, like from beginner to intermediate.
+Investing in classes—or simply taking them for free online—at the beginning of your German learning process gives you structure that often pays off in the long term.
+However, if you had to skip one learning area, it would most definitely be in-person classes.

 - Tutoring.
-Pay for tutoring to keep you on a consistent schedule.
-It’s not necessarily going to make you fluent, but it allows for tons of speaking time which you otherwise might not get.
-Plus, your tutor will correct pronunciations that you mess up along the way—but don’t worry, mistakes like this are all part of the process.
-You’ll also get to interact with a native speaker (if you’ve chosen a native tutor, which you should).
-Several sites connect you with tutors, but we like the Verbling option.
+You can invest in tutoring to keep you on a consistent schedule.
+It allows for tons of speaking time, which you otherwise might not get.
+Plus, your tutor will correct mistakes that you make along the way.
+You’ll also interact with a native speaker (if you’ve chosen a native tutor, which you should).
+Several sites connect you with tutors, but I like Verbling best.

 - Self-training.
-This is your best bet, since immersing yourself needs to be done at all times.
-Train while at work, school, home and while out with friends.
+Practice while at work, school, home and while out with friends.
 Every time you’ve got a spare moment or find your mind wandering, give your brain a little bit of German input or try thinking in German.

 - Speaking with others.
-You must have a speaking partner to chat with at least weekly.
+You need to have a speaking partner to chat with at least weekly.
 Try to meet up with a language exchange partner online or in your local area!

-I think a better question, in the end, is whether or not it’s fun to learn, because that’s a guaranteed yes—and if you love the learning process, it will never get too hard for you!
+In the end, I think a better question is whether or not German is fun to learn, because that’s a guaranteed yes—and if you love the learning process, it will never get too hard for you!

-You’re going to encounter challenges and super easy spots in the German language, and that’s what makes it so intriguing.
+You’re going to encounter challenges and super easy areas in the German language, but that’s what makes it so intriguing.
 There will be ups and downs, and you’ve got to love them all.